robgrzel/TheConsidition/IronMan/README.md

 Cpp:
 - read data from files saved by python
 - render map in real time in terminal with ncurses
+- during path planning computation:
     - represent map as bitmap with boolean values, 1 is passable point, 0 is blocked
     - skip cost of terrain, dynamics and powerups
-- djikstra flood fill algorithm for initial path search
+    - use djikstra flood fill algorithm for initial path search
     - recompute path at each step with djikstra algorithm

 # Todo: